atpratt/PS3/README.md

 -Full song catalogue using MUI cards.
 Can hide a card, then refresh to see all songs again

+-Sort

+-Average Rating

 -Youtube link to "hottest song"

 -Create and see artist biographies

+UI Tips
+Song List
+- Able to sort based on different feaut
+Create New Rating
+- able to create new ratings with valid users and songs
+- able to update ratings and delete ratings
+Create New Attribute
+- able to create new attributes
+- able to delete attributes
+Create New Songs
+- Erros in adding and editting songs
+- Able to delete songs and after a refresh changes are shown in the songlist cards